PBS and NPR for Southwest Florida

 WGCU

-Now, among the many, many sources of weather forecasting out there, especially on social media, there are normally great places to get an "idea" of what's possible.
+Now, among the many, many other sources of weather forecasting out there, especially on social media, there are normally great places to get an "idea" of what's possible.

 Alternative weather forecasting sources